jhnns/toSrc/README.md

 code that can be evaled again.**

 You can use it to serialize classes, modules or other programming objects and reuse them in an other environment such as a browser.
-JSON.stringify doesnt work with programming objects (with functions, dates, etc.) because they're no legal JSONs.
+JSON.stringify doesnt work with programming objects (that contain functions, dates, etc.) because they're no legal JSONs.

 Installation
 ------------